haithcockce/learning-stuff/training/c/intro-to-c.md

    - A pointer variable is declared with `*`: IE `int *i;`
    - The address (or pointer) of a variable can be retrieved with `&`, IE `int *i = &j;`
    - For structs, `->` is used to _dereference_ the address to go to that specific member in the struct and use the value therein.
 IE `struct student; student->name = "Charles";`

+- _Pass by Value_ vs _Pass by Reference_

+   - _Pass by Value_ means a parameter to a function will be given a value or the value of a variable
+   - _Pass by Reference_ means a parameter to a function will be a pointer or reference to something else